 Adding a ribbon and a memory to the tree is free and open to everyone, whether you have a loved one at Lakewood or not.
 As ever more ribbons are added, the tree will become filled with color, representing hundreds of memories and connecting all who have lost a loved one.

 Help us grow this tradition

 Ribbons are available in the main office (the first building you see when you enter the front gates).
-They will also be available at some of our community events during the year, such as our Memorial Day Celebration.
+They will also be available at some of our community events during the year, such as on Memorial Day.

 Call 612-822-2171 or email email@example.com.